iandennismiller/gthnk/docs/intro/system-requirements.rst

 OSX with Homebrew
 -----------------

-Puppet-Diamond installs pretty easily on OSX with Homebrew.
+gthnk installs pretty easily on OSX with Homebrew.
 Make sure you are using the *admin* user for this process, just like a normal Homebrew operation.

 ::